g34r/asdf-jit/README.md

 We did not satisfy with result of REPL llvm ir output, which was 1500-line-lengths.

-But we're lucky enough to have ability to optimize what code.
-Even more, we can do it in second.
+But we're lucky enough to have ability to optimize that evil code.
+Even more, we can do it in a second.
 Just type `make opt`.

 This uses llvm opt tool with -O3 option, and goes thorugh same steps that we did above to generate executable.
 It would generate `optimised_output.ll, optimised_output.o, optimised_output`.